How To Make The Group Photoshoot Swift And Painless

 So how do you stop the formal photography session taking over your day whilst still getting the results you want?

 Give each group a name.
-List every participant in each group by name (except the large groups).
+List every participant in each group (except the large groups) by their first name and function e.g. "Lizzie - bridesmaid".
 This is very important so that they can be found swiftly and delays avoided.
 These are the most popular photos and many couples consider them essential:

 - group photo of everyone attending the wedding

-- group photo of bride & groom with all brides family
+- group photo of bride & groom with brides immediate and/or entire family

-- group photo of bride and groom with all grooms family
+- group photo of bride and groom with grooms immediate and/or entire family

 - group photo of bride and groom with all friends